 Roughly a fifth of our total power supply could come from rooftop solar arrays, NREL says.
 Additional solar electricity can be tapped at “brownfield” sites — abandoned and often-polluted industrial properties that are not suitable for residential or commercial use.
 Brownfield solar projects are being developed in many parts of the country, but these sites are often costly to convert and have a hard time competing with larger solar projects on less encumbered lands.

 Construction of utility-scale solar facilities has soared since 2010, accounting for almost two-thirds of all newly installed photovoltaic capacity in 2014.
-A big reason for this is the much lower cost of building these projects: In the first quarter of 2015, utility-scale power plants based
+A big reason for this is the much lower cost of building these projects: In the first quarter of 2015, utility-scale power plants based on photovoltaics (PV) cost less than half as much per installed watt as residential rooftop PV, and 29 percent less than solar power installed on commercial buildings.

 One key step is to favor farmland over undeveloped open spaces when siting large solar projects.